Rajil1213/Rajil1213/README.md

 - :computer: I'm currently working as a Software Engineer in LogPoint Nepal Pvt.
 Ltd.
 - :microscope: I love every part of the software development lifecycle.
 - :crab: I know a bunch of programming languages but recently I've fallen in love with Rust.
-- :writing-hand: I also write non-technical content sporadically on my Medium page.
+- :writing_hand: I also write non-technical content sporadically on my Medium page.

 ### :hammer_and_wrench: Languages and Tools